+Note.
+NGSS = Next Generation Science Standards; SD = standard deviation.

-It is obvious from Table 3, that Arab science teacher tend to use non-NGSS science teaching practices significantly higher than NGSS science teaching practices despite the national and international call and standards for using new era NGSS science teaching practices (A framework for K-12 science education for the 21st century, National Research Council, 2012 (NGSS); National Academies of Sciences, Engineering, and Medicine, 2015; NGSS Lead States, 2013; Beernaert, et.al, 2015, Paniagua, & Istance, 2018).
+As shown in Table 3, Arab science teachers tend to use non-NGSS science teaching practices significantly more than NGSS science teaching practices, despite the national and international call to follow standards based on new-era NGSS science teaching practices (Beernaert et al., 2015; National Academies of Sciences, Engineering, and Medicine, 2015; National Research Council, 2012, 2013; Paniagua & Istance, 2018).

-We performed semi-structured interviews with a sample of those teachers who filled the SIPS questionnaire, in order to deeply understand who do they perceive their role, how do they perceive their pupils role and reasons that stand after their science instructional behaviours.
-Here are a sample of there responses:
+We conducted semi-structured interviews with a sample of the teachers who completed the SIPS questionnaire to understand how they perceive their role and their pupils’ role and the reasons for their science instructional behaviors.
+The following are some sample responses:

-“I think that pupils must know the scientific knowledge in order to well understand sciences”
+“I think that pupils must know the scientific knowledge in order to well understand sciences.”

-“The main purpose of pupil participation in science classes is to gain scientific knowledge, such as facts, rules, principles, …”
+“The main purpose of pupil participation in science classes is to gain scientific knowledge, such as facts, rules, principles…”

-“If pupils did not remember the knowledge that they learned from science classes, there is no gain from these classes and the pupils will not benefit at all”
+“If pupils did not remember the knowledge that they learned from science classes, there is no gain from these classes and the pupils will not benefit at all.”

-“My role as a science teacher is to give my pupils scientific data that they need in order to become scientifically-oriented people in their community”
+“My role as a science teacher is to give my pupils scientific data that they need in order to become scientifically-oriented people in their community.”

-“The first and major responsibilities of science teachers is to transfer scientific data to their pupils”
+“The first and major responsibilities of science teachers is to transfer scientific data to their pupils.”

-It is obvious and could be inferred from the previous quotations that Arab science teachers perceive their role as transmitters to scientific knowledge and data to their pupils, and they seemly think that their pupils have to gain that scientific knowledge in a passive manner.
+It could be inferred from the sample interview responses that Arab science teachers perceive their role as being transmitters of scientific knowledge and data to their pupils, and they seem to think that their pupils have to gain that scientific knowledge in a passive manner.

-Regarding the last research question: How are science instructional practices affected by the number of years of experience that the Arab teacher has?
-We divided the research participants into two groups, group 1 (expert teachers) which have more than ten years seniority in science teaching, and group 2 (novice teachers) which have less than ten years seniority in science teaching.
+The last research question was “How are science instructional practices affected by the number of years of experience that the Arab teacher has?”
+We divided the participants into two groups: group 1 (expert teachers) had more than 10 years of experience in science teaching, and group 2 (novice teachers) had less than 10 years.

-Independent t-test was performed in order to examine the existence of significant differences between these two groups in the NGSS and non-NGSS traditional science instructional practices.
+Independent t tests were conducted to identify significant differences between these two groups within the NGSS and non-NGSS instructional practice groups.
 The results are presented in Table 4.

 Table 4

-Statistical Comparison Between Expert and Novice Teachers Regarding Using NGSS and Non-NGSS Traditional Science Teaching Practices Groups
+Statistical Comparison Between Expert and Novice Teachers Regarding Using NGSS and Non-NGSS Science Teaching Practices